o-RDS/o-rds-website/src/content/docs/backend-server/api-keys.md

 ## Tremendous Step 2: Create a Campaign

 Campaign templates will allow you to select which rewards you want to make available to your recepients, as well as design the look of the message your recepients receive.
-Below shows you how to navigate to create a campaign template.
+Below shows you how to navigate to create a campaign template:

 ![Tremendous Create Campaign](../../../assets/images/Tremendous_Create_Campaign.jpg "Tremendous Create Campaign")